 The Krita Community¶

 Get in touch!
-Apart from the website at https://www.krita.org, the Krita project has three main communication channels:
+Apart from the website at https://www.krita.org, the Krita project has several main communication channels:

 While Krita developers and users are present on social media such as Twitter, Mastodon, Reddit, Google+, Tumblr or Facebook, those are not the place where we discuss new features, bugs, development or where we make plans for the future.